Guard-233/overreacted.io/public/the-bug-o-notation/index.md

 **Depending on the order in which the callbacks and events fire, there is a combinatorial explosion of the number of codepaths this program could take.** In some of them, I’ll see the right messages.
 In others, I’ll see multiple spinners, failure and error messages together, and possibly crashes.

 This function has 4 different sections and no guarantees about their ordering.
 My very non-scientific calculation tells me there are 4×3×2×1 = 24 different orders in which they could run.
-If I add four more code segments, it’ll be 8×7×6×5×4×3×2×1 — *forty thousand* combinations.
+If I add four more code segments, it’ll be 8×7×6×5×4×3×2×1 — _forty thousand_ combinations.
 Good luck debugging that.

-**In other words, the Bug-O of this approach is 🐞(<i>n!</i>)** where *n* is the number of code segments touching the DOM.
-Yeah, that’s a *factorial*.
+**In other words, the Bug-O of this approach is 🐞(<i>n!</i>)** where _n_ is the number of code segments touching the DOM.
+Yeah, that’s a _factorial_.
 Of course, I’m not being very scientific here.
 Not all transitions are possible in practice.
-But on the other hand, each of these segments can run more than once. <span style={{wordBreak: "keep-all"}}>🐞(*¯\\\_(ツ)\_/¯*)</span> might be more accurate but it’s still pretty bad.
+But on the other hand, each of these segments can run more than once. <span style="word-break: keep-all">🐞(_¯\\\_(ツ)\_/¯_)</span> might be more accurate but it’s still pretty bad.
 We can do better.

 ---